Trøgstad

-Trøgstad is a municipality in Østfold county, Norway.
-The administrative centre of the municipality is the village of Skjønhaug.
-The municipality is divided into the parishes of Skjønhaug, Havnås and Båstad.
+Trøgstad was a municipality in Østfold county, Norway.
+The administrative centre of the municipality was the village of Skjønhaug.
+The municipality included the parishes of Skjønhaug, Havnås and Båstad.
 The parish of Trygstad was established as a municipality on 1 January 1838 (see formannskapsdistrikt).

+Trøgstad is now part of the municipality Indre Østfold.

 The scene of the crime for the World War II-era Feldmann case is at Skrikerudtjernet in Trøgstad.

 General information

 Name

 The municipality (originally the parish) is named after the old Trøgstad farm (Old Norse: Þrygsstaðir and/or Þrjúgsstaðir), since the first church was built here.
 The meaning of the first element is not known (maybe a male nickname) and the last element is staðir which means "homestead" or "farm".
 Prior to 1889, the name was written "Trygstad".

-Coat-of-arms
+Coat of arms

-The coat-of-arms is from modern times.
+The coat of arms is from modern times.
 They were granted on 24 August 1979.
-The arms show an anvil and was chosen because Trøgstad historically was well known for the quality of its blacksmiths what made iron tools and objects.
+The arms show an anvil and was chosen because Trøgstad historically was well known for the quality of its blacksmiths who made iron tools and objects.
 The green background of the shield symbolizes the fields and forests in the municipality.
 The arms were designed by Truls Nygaard.